European Mollusks

 If you still have a problem, consult also the frequently asked questions.

 When you enter the database you first get to the selection plate for the classes.
-How to distinguish the individual classes is explained in the table there:
+How to distinguish the individual classes is explained in the plate.

 Identifying gastropods